philipperocha/Plexxis-Mobile-FullStack-JS-CRUD-Exercise/README.md

 The backend was scaffolded with ASP.NET Core.

 * To run server, open /backend/Plexxis Mobile FullStack JS CRUD Exercise.sln and run the app.
-* If it is difficult to setup environment or SDKs, you can build a server by your own, or choose ASP.NET.
+* You can choose different web framework for example ASP.NET, and build server on your own.

 ## Getting it Done
 * You are free to use whatever libraries that you want.
 Be prepared to defend your decisions.